300,000 Tinder Swipes In One Chart

 Of Matches Messaged |

 Instead of finding "the one," I was lucky enough to find 52%.
 That is, 52% of the guys I swiped right on also swiped right on me.
-Of those matches, I only ended up talking to about half of them.
-And for those lucky few, how long did our conversations last?
-Well, I sent about 4 messages to each match, on average.
-From there, the spark inevitably fizzled out or we moved to texting.
+Yet of those matches, I actually only ended up messaging about half of them.
+Of those, I sent an average of 4 messages before the spark fizzled out or we switched to texting.
 Did I find love? 🤷 Did I make a fun graph? ✔️✔️✔️

-So how do these numbers compare to others in this game of “to swipe right or not to swipe right?”
-Am I getting significantly more or fewer matches than my friends?
-How long do most matches talk before one realizes the other is - as it turns out - not “the world’s biggest The Office fan?”
+So how do these numbers compare to others in this swiping simulator?
+Am I getting more matches than my friends?
+How long do most conversations last before one realizes the other actually isn't “the world’s biggest The Office fan?”

 286,477 Swipes From 12 Tinder Users